yukoba/nd4j/getstarted.md

 [Java](http://en.wikipedia.org/wiki/Java_%28programming_language%29) is our [programming language](http://en.wikipedia.org/wiki/Comparison_of_programming_languages) of choice.

 ### Why you need it
-Java will translate your code into machine code, allowing you to run it.
+Java will translate your code into machine code, and allow you to work cross-platform on servers, desktops and mobile.

 ### Is it already installed?
 To test which version of Java you have (and whether you have it at all), type the following into the command line: